 4.9.5 Time within which CA Must Process the Revocation Request been compromised.
-Except as otherwise set forth in section 4.9.1.2 of the Baseline Requirements, if an Issuer CA or the DCPA determines that immediate revocation is not practical, because the potential risks of revocation outweigh the risks caused by the compromise, then the Issuer CA and the DCPA shall jointly determine the appropriate process to follow in order to promptly revoke the subordinate or cross-signed CA Certificate.
+Except as otherwise set forth in section 4.9.1.2 of the Baseline

 An Issuer CA shall revoke a Certificate within one hour of receiving appropriate instruction from the DCPA.
 An Issuer CA shall revoke the CA Certificate of a subordinate or cross-signed CA as soon as practical after receiving proper notice that the subordinate or cross-signed CA has